 - Internet addiction, and other addictions

 - Low self esteem, difficulties with body image

 - Obsessive Compulsive Disorder

 We see adolescents as private clients, through Medicare and through the NDIS.
 We see self managed NDIS clients only.
 See the NDIS page for more information about which of our practitioners can offer NDIS services, and what kinds of services they can provide.

-The following psychologists provide adolescent psychology, and many of them have previously worked in Child and Adolescent Mental Health Services (CAMHS).
+The following psychologists provide adolescent psychology, and many of them have previously worked in Headspace or Child and Adolescent Mental Health Services (CAMHS).

 - Katherine Hunt

 - Jill Wiltshire

 - Kathy Smith

 - Dr Rachel Gould